mlcommons/medperf/docs/mlcube_data.md

 2. __`mlcube/workspace/parameters.yaml`__:

    This file provides ways to parameterize the data preparation process.
 You can set any key-value pairs that should be easily modifiable to adjust your mlcube's behavior.
-This file is mandatory but can be left blank if parametrization is unnecessary, as in this example.
+This file is mandatory but can be left blank if parametrization is unnecessary, like in this example.

 3. __`project`__:

-       Contains the actual implementation of the mlcube, including all project-specific code, `Dockerfile` for building docker containers of the project, and equirements for running the code.
+   Contains the actual implementation of the mlcube, including all project-specific code, `Dockerfile` for building docker containers of the project, and requirements for running the code.

 5. __`project/mlcube.py`__: